Jang Hee-mang

-Jang Hee-mang (born 7 March 1992 in Pohang, South Korea) is a South Korean association footballer who last played for 12 de Octubre in the Primera División Paraguaya.
-Jang was for 3 years in Paraguayan Football.
+Jang Hee-mang (born 7 March 1992) is a South Korean professional footballer who last played as a centre-back for 12 de Octubre in the Primera División Paraguaya.
+He was playing for three years in Paraguayan Football.

 Career

+Hee-mang was born in Pohang, South Korea.

 Académico de Viseu

 Upon his signing with Portuguese club Académico de Viseu, he was one of three South Korean players signed by the club.